 Learn how to draw a great looking Alarm Clock with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Alarm Clock.
+By following the simple steps, you too can easily draw a perfect Alarm Clock.

 "When I wake up in the morning

 I don't think I'll ever make it on time.

 By the time I grab my books

 I'm at the corner just in time to see the bus fly by!

 It's alright, 'cause I'm saved by the bell."